 an inferior descendant, follower, or imitator

-Origin: German singular of epigonen ; from Classical Greek (hoi) Epigonoi, literally , (the) Afterborn, epithet of the sons of the chiefs who fell inch(es) the first war against Thebes, plural of epigonos, origin, originally adjective , born after: see epi- and gono-
+Origin of epigoneGer, singular of epigonen from Classical Greek (hoi) Epigonoi, literally , (the) Afterborn, epithet of the sons of the seven chiefs who led the first war against Thebes: plural of epigonos, origin, originally adjective , born after: see epi- and gono-

 Gr.
 Myth. the sons of the Seven against Thebes: they resumed the conflict a decade later and razed Thebes

 A second-rate imitator or follower, especially of an artist or a philosopher.

 Origin of epigoneFrench épigone sing. of épigones from Greek Epigonoi sons of the seven heroes against Thebes from pl. of epigonos born after epi- epi- gonos child, seed ; see genə- in Indo-European roots.